tscott-au/sass_use_error/README.md

-# sass Modules fail to load
+# sass Modules fail to load - when you use the wrong file extension like I did..

+Take care with the file extension.
+Late at night it's easy to get it wrong.

+# All the below is wrong as I had .sccs instead of scss

 The Sass documentation describes the @use syntax as a way to split up code into modules.